toshke/aws-keys-sectool/README.md

 ## Why?

-AWS long lived static credentials is still number 1 initial access vector for 2021 security breaches, according to many security researches.
+AWS long lived static credentials were still number 1 initial access vector in 2021 security breaches, according to many security researches.
 See [here](https://blog.christophetd.fr/cloud-security-breaches-and-vulnerabilities-2021-in-review/#Static_Credentials_Remain_the_Major_Initial_Access_Vector)

 ## What

-Code within the repo allows you to
+`aws-keys-sectool`  allows you to

 - list all of the working profiles from `~/.aws/credentials`, including those based on session tokens

 - optionally protect yourself from AWS keys usage by simply whitelistening only current IP address for API calls.
 This, however, does come with a few caveats: